juhe1/tanki_2.0_viewer/README.md

 # Tanki 2.0 viewer
 Tanki 2.0 viewer is opensource remake of tanki 2.0 demo.
-The original tanki 2.0 demo was created by alternativa games to show off some stuff that they developed for game that they never released.
-That game was named "Tanki 2.0" and they planed to replace their another game named "Tanki Online" with it.
+The original tanki 2.0 demo was created by alternativa games to show off some stuff, they developed for Tanki 2.0.
+Tanki 2.0 was game made by Alternativa Games that was never released.
+They planed to replace their another game named Tanki Online with Tanki 2.0, but that didn't happen.
 Video of original Tanki 2.0 demo (this video is not mine): https://youtube.com/watch?v=GOkeDkOYoSA

 I have used some decompiled code from TLVK, so you should not use code from this repository for anything that will be published to public, because it will be probably illegal.